 \subsection{Subject- and Population-level Consistency}

 \textbf{Subject-level Consistency.} To ensure the high-level consistency for the two brain networks from different atlases, we introduce a contrastive loss on the subject level.
-First, we apply DiffPool~\citep{ying2018hierarchical} to each atlas to capture higher-level patterns.
+First, we apply DiffPool~\cite{ying2018hierarchical} to each atlas to capture higher-level patterns.
 The DiffPool contains two GCN layers. $\operatorname{GCN}_{pool}$ is used to learn a cluster assignment matrix $\boldsymbol{S} \in \mathbb{R}^{n \times n^{\prime}}$ as shown in Eq. (\ref{eq:assign_matrix}).
-Herein, $n^{\prime}$ is a pre-defined number of clusters controlled by a hyperparameter named the pooling ratio.
-The other $\operatorname{GCN}_{emb}$ is used to obtain the embedded node feature matrix $\boldsymbol{Z} \in \mathbb{R}^{n \times d}$ as shown in Eq. (\ref{eq:emb_gcn}).
+Herein, $n^{\prime}$ denotes the number of clusters, which is controlled by a preset pooling ratio.
+The other $\operatorname{GCN}_{emb}$ is used to generate the embedded feature $\boldsymbol{Z} \in \mathbb{R}^{n \times d}$ as shown in Eq. (\ref{eq:emb_gcn}).
 Both these two GCNs are defined similarly with Eq. (\ref{eq:ia_mp}).
 We sparsify the connectivity matrices $\boldsymbol{X}$ by keeping top 20\% correlations and use them as the adjacency matrices $\boldsymbol{A}$ in these two GCNs, to avoid over-smoothing.
 The feature matrices of two atlas $\boldsymbol{H}$ are obtained from the output of inter-atlas message-passing.